Manveer Heir: Views on diversity in video games

 Heir has been outspoken on the need for video games to present better diversity of characters when it comes to race, gender, and other cultural alignments.
 Heir has said his views are not about achieving affirmative action within the video game industry, but believes better stories and gameplay can be had by considering underrepresented minorities as main characters, moving away from the typical "male power fantasy" that many video games present.

-One of his more recognized statements on diversity was given at the 2014 Game Developers Conference (GDC) in his talk "Misogyny, Racism and Homophobia: Where Do Video Games Stand?" where he challenged game developers to include more minority representation in video games, including women and LGBTQ people, despite the fears the industry has had to focus games on these types of characters.
-He started the talk that showed the top 25 games of 2013 all had male, Caucasians as the protagonist, and identified games, such as Grand Theft Auto V where while there may be underrepresented minorities, they frequently were treated as objects of ridicule.
-Heir struck down past claims that games featuring underrepresented minorities sold fewer than those featuring male and Caucasian characters.
-He argued that failure to include such characters could perpetuate misogyny and racism to youth, and because video games are built on fantasy rather than realism, developers are free to further inclusion of underrepresented minorities without pressure.
-In his talk, Heir pointed to Assassin's Creed III: Liberation and Papers, Please as games that effectively dealt with race and culture.
-Heir's speech was well-received and considered one of the most important talks given at that year's GDC, and Polygon named Heir one of the top 50 people in the video game industry in 2014 for his talk.
+One of his more recognized statements on diversity was given at the 2014 Game Developers Conference (GDC) in his talk "Misogyny, Racism and Homophobia: Where Do Video Games Stand?" where he challenged game developers to include more minority representation in video games, including women and LGBTQ people, asserting that the industry is afraid to focus games on such characters.
+Heir questioned claims that games featuring underrepresented minorities sold fewer than those featuring male and Caucasian characters, and pointed to Assassin's Creed III: Liberation and Papers, Please as games that effectively dealt with race and culture.
+Heir's speech was considered one of the most important talks given at that year's GDC, and Polygon named Heir one of their '50 admirable gaming people of 2014' for it.